reframe-hpc/reframe/docs/config_reference.rst

 ReFrame's behavior can be configured through its configuration file (see `Configuring ReFrame for Your Site <configure.html>`__), environment variables and command-line options.
 An option can be specified via multiple paths (e.g., a configuration file parameter and an environment variable), in which case command-line options precede environment variables, which in turn precede configuration file options.
-This section provides a complete reference guide of the configuration option of ReFrame that can be set in its configuration file or specified using environment variables.
+This section provides a complete reference guide of the configuration options of ReFrame that can be set in its configuration file or specified using environment variables.

 ReFrame's configuration is in JSON syntax.
 The full schema describing it can be found in `schemas/config.json <https://github.com/eth-cscs/reframe/blob/master/schemas/config.json>`__ file.